Some important laws applicable to

 In addition to making their capital contributions, the members of the business associations also undertake to fulfil certain other services of value (hereinafter: ancillary services) in the articles of association.
 Members may be entitled to remuneration for such ancillary services.

 In order to cover losses, the articles of association may authorise the members’ meeting to order an obligation upon the members to provide supplementary capital contributions.
 The maximum amount payable by members on this basis, the method, frequency and timing of performing supplementary capital contributions, and the order of repayment must be specified in the articles of association.
-The amount of supplementary capital contributions shall not comprise a part of members’ initial contribution to the capital.
-Capital contributions not needed to cover losses must be repaid to the members.
+The amount of supplementary capital contributions shall not comprise a part of members’ initial contribution to the capital and is entered as tied-up capital.
+Supplementary capital contributions not needed to cover losses must be repaid to the members.

 Business quota and transfer of business quotas